redis-field-engineering/radar-agent/utilities/collector-provisioning/README.md

-# Redis Enterprise Agent Provisioning Tool
+# Redis Enterprise Collector Provisioning Tool

-This utility helps create and manage permissions in Redis Enterprise for the Radar agent.
-It can provision multiple Redis Enterprise clusters with the necessary ACLs, roles, users, and database permissions for agent monitoring.
+This utility helps create and manage permissions in Redis Enterprise for the Radar collector.
+It can provision multiple Redis Enterprise clusters with the necessary ACLs, roles, users, and database permissions for collector monitoring.

 ## Features